-- (b) No person shall construct, install, repair, or renovate, or cause to be constructed, installed, repaired, or renovated any ground absorption sewage treatment and disposal system without first having obtained an Improvements Permit from the local health department.
+(b) No person shall construct, install, repair, or renovate, or cause to be constructed, installed, repaired, or renovated any ground absorption sewage treatment and disposal system without first having obtained an Improvements Permit from the local health department.
 The local health department shall issue an Improvements Permit only after it has determined that the system is designed and can be installed so as to meet the provisions of these rules.
 An Improvements Permit shall be valid for 36 months from the date of issue.
 If the installation has not been completed during that time period, the information submitted in the application for an Improvements Permit is falsified or changed, or the site is altered, the permit shall become invalid.
-When an Improvements Permit has become invalid, the installation shall not be commenced or completed until a new Improvements Permit has been obtained. - (c) Application for an Improvements Permit shall be submitted to the local health department.
-The application shall contain at least the following information: name of owner, mailing address, location of property, plat of property (if not readily available to local health department), type of facility, estimated sewage flow based on number of bedrooms or number of persons served, type of water supply, and signature of owner or authorized agent. - (d) Application for an Improvements Permit for a ground absorption sewage treatment and disposal system to serve a condominium or other multiple-family development where the system will be under common or joint control shall be made by submitting a properly executed agreement (tri-party) among the local health department, developer, and homeowners association to the local health department which addresses ownership, transfer of ownership, maintenance, repairs, operation, and performance, and necessary funds. - (e) No residence, place of business, or place of public assembly shall be occupied nor shall any sewage treatment and disposal system be covered or placed into use until the local health department issues a Certification of Completion which certifies that the system is in compliance with these rules and all conditions prescribed by the Improvements Permit have been met. - (f) Upon determining that an existing ground absorption sewage treatment and disposal system is operating satisfactorily in a mobile home park, the local health department shall issue a Certificate of Compliance (Completion) authorizing a residence to be located and occupied in a mobile home park when the design capacity will not be exceeded. - (g) Any person other than the owner or controller of a residence, place of business, or place of public assembly, who engages in the business of constructing, installing, or repairing sewage treatment and disposal systems, or the collection, hauling, and disposal of septage from septic tanks shall register with the local health department in each county where he operates before constructing, installing, or repairing sewage treatment and disposal systems, or collecting and disposing of septage from septic tanks. - (h) Systems which exceed 3,000 gallons per day and other systems which are required to be designed by a professional engineer shall be reinspected annually.
+When an Improvements Permit has become invalid, the installation shall not be commenced or completed until a new Improvements Permit has been obtained.

+(c) Application for an Improvements Permit shall be submitted to the local health department.
+The application shall contain at least the following information: name of owner, mailing address, location of property, plat of property (if not readily available to local health department), type of facility, estimated sewage flow based on number of bedrooms or number of persons served, type of water supply, and signature of owner or authorized agent.

+(d) Application for an Improvements Permit for a ground absorption sewage treatment and disposal system to serve a condominium or other multiple-family development where the system will be under common or joint control shall be made by submitting a properly executed agreement (tri-party) among the local health department, developer, and homeowners association to the local health department which addresses ownership, transfer of ownership, maintenance, repairs, operation, and performance, and necessary funds.

+(e) No residence, place of business, or place of public assembly shall be occupied nor shall any sanitary sewage system be covered or placed into use until the local health department finds that the system is in compliance with Article 11 of G. S. Chapter 130A, these rules, and all conditions prescribed by the Improvements Permit, and issues a Certification of Completion or an Operation Permit.
+The Operation Permit shall be valid as long as the sanitary sewage system is in compliance with Article 11 of G.S.
+Chapter 130A, these rules, and all conditions imposed by the Operation Permit.

+(f) Upon determining that an existing sanitary sewage system has a valid Operation Permit or a valid Certificate of Completion and is operating satisfactorily in a mobile home park, the local health department shall issue a written authorization for a mobile home to be connected to the existing system and to be occupied.

+(g) Any person other than the owner or controller of a residence, place of business, or place of public assembly, who engages in the business of constructing, installing, or repairing sewage treatment and disposal systems, or the collection, hauling, and disposal of septage from septic tanks shall register with the local health department in each county where he operates before constructing, installing, or repairing sewage treatment and disposal systems, or collecting and disposing of septage from septic tanks.

+(h) Systems which exceed 3,000 gallons per day and other systems which are required to be designed by a professional engineer shall be reinspected annually.

 History Note: Statutory Authority G.S.
-130-166.65 Through 130-166.69; Eff.
-July 1, 1982.
+130A-335; Eff.
+July 1, 1982; Amended Eff.
+January 1, 1984.